Katana (DC Comics): Powers, abilities, and weapons

 Katana is a highly proficient hand-to-hand combatant and swordswoman, having studied martial arts as a child and later being trained by the samurai Tadashi.
 From her time with the Outsiders and Batman, she develops strong tactical skills.

-Katana's Soultaker sword, along with its non-powered twin, is forged in the 14th century by Muramasa, whose swords are said to be cursed and make those who are evil commit evil acts.
+Katana's Soultaker sword, along with its non-powered twin, was forged in the 14th century by Muramasa, whose swords are said to be cursed and make those who are evil commit evil acts.
 It sometimes takes the souls of those it kills, storing them inside the sword, where they can engage in limited communication with whoever wields it.
 These souls and spirits can be freely reborn/reincarnated by the means of a sacred ritual, under which they serve their summoner, even if it is against their will.
 Its cutting edge is sharp enough to rend the Dilustel skin of Captain Atom and Major Force.
 In The New 52, the Soultaker is established as being the 'Sword Totem' of the Outsiders, meaning like the other totems, it supposedly bestows immortality and enlightenment upon its wielder, although some like Green Arrow are skeptical of the literal truths of these statements.

 In addition to the Soultaker, Katana often carries additional weaponry into battle.